robin-kkk/college-projects/README.md

 # Intro
-Here is about course projects suggested in lecture of University of Seoul.
+These are course projects suggested in lecture of University of Seoul.

-There are some group projects.
-In this case, I marked.
+In case of some group projects, I marked who was with me.

-Named by `Year-WhichTerm-ProjectName`
+#### Named by `Year-WhichTerm-ProjectName`

 # Index of
 - [2017-1st-Term-ClassViewer](./2017-1st-Term-ClassViewer)